 And Viareggio Carnival also takes place in Tuscany.
-So enjoy visit two carnivals and enjoy one of Italy’s best regions!
-Enjoy art, architecture, history, culture, picturesque landscapes, great food, great wine and the best of Italian hospitality the while experiencing the magic of this carnival!
+So enjoy visiting two carnivals and enjoy one of Italy’s best regions!
+Enjoy art, architecture, history, culture, picturesque landscapes, great food, great wine and the best of Italian hospitality while experiencing the magic of this carnival!

 How to get to Aalst?

 Aalst does not have an airport so if you are coming here from overseas we recommend flying to Brussels Airport (BRU) which is one of the busiest airports in Europe, so you will have no problem finding a flight there.
 To get a quote for a flight click here.

 The Aalst Railway Station is located in the city centre.
 There are direct connections to both Brussels (33 minutes) and Ghent (30 minutes).
 For European rail tickets please go here.

 The Flemish national bus company De Lijin has plenty of buses running to Aalst from Geraardsbergen, Dendermonde, Berlare, and several other neighbouring towns.
 You can check out the timetables here https://www.delijn.be.

 Where to stay in Aalst for carnival?